“These woods are lovely, dark and deep, but I have promises to keep, and miles to go before I sleep, and miles to go before I sleep.” - Robert Frost

 My late June trip proved enjoyable but I was continually vexed by Maine’s confusing maze of logging roads and ATV trails.

-The next two days would prove far more frustrating in terms of route-finding and it soon became clear that I had no hopes of tagging all of my remaining New England Hundred Highest peaks on this trip.
+Although I got a super-early start each day and was out the door by sunrise, the next three days would prove far more frustrating in terms of route-finding and it soon became clear that I had no hopes of tagging all of my remaining New England Hundred Highest peaks on this trip.
 On Snow (Chain of Ponds), the key issue was the ATV trails and trying to figure out exactly where to break off and start working my way up the mountain.
 And on East Kennebago, I struggled with navigating the rock-covered old logging and camp roads to find the precise starting point of my off-trail hike.
 But as the saying goes, a bad day in the mountains is still better than a good day at work.

 Outlook near the summit of Snow (Chain of Ponds)